Organic Home Orchard Spraying Tips

 - EM-1: “EM” stands for “effective microbes.”
 A probiotic inoculant that colonizes the branches and fruit with beneficial microbes to promote fruit growth and disease resistance.
 To have enough for all the sprays, you’ll want to do a “brew” using the mother culture EM-1.
 Assuming you spray ~10 gallons of the Holistic Spray Recipe per spray day, and you spray EM-1 five times in the spring and once in the fall, you’ll need to brew 5 quarts of activated EM-1 for the spring, and 1 quart for the fall (don’t brew all 6 quarts at once, as the brew lasts only 45-60 days).

-For 1 quart of activated EM-1: Mix 1½ fl oz EM-1 and 1½ fl oz molasses with 3½ cups warm water (110°).
+For 1 quart of activated EM-1: Mix 1½ fl oz EM-1 and 1½ fl oz blackstrap molasses with 3½ cups warm water (110°).
 Follow same steps as above.

 Makes a 4-gallon ready-to-spray batch.
 Mix in a 5-gallon bucket in this order:

 - ⅓ cup Neem Oil—warm up to liquefy.
 Omit if spraying pears; see note above.

 - 1 quart warm water (around body temperature)—stir again

-- 1¼ cups Fish Hydrolysate
+- 1¼ cups Fish Hydrolysate—stir again

-- ⅓ cup Liquid Kelp
+- ¼ cup Kelp-It Liquid Concentrate

 - 1¼ cups activated EM-1 (see recipe above)